Configuration files

 The .tessl directory contains Tessl's configuration and cached data:

-Tessl creates and updates steering files for AI coding agents to help them understand your project context and installed tiles.
+Tessl creates and updates rule files for AI coding agents to help them understand your project context and installed tiles.
 The location and format of these files varies by agent:

 • Cursor:

-• .cursor/rules/tessl__*.mdc - Tile-specific steering rules (auto-generated, not committed to git)
+• .cursor/rules/tessl__*.mdc - Tile-specific rules (auto-generated, not committed to git)

 • .cursor/rules/tessl_context.mdc - Instructions for gathering context from Tessl MCP